prockenschaub/personal-website/content/authors/patrick/_index.md

 title: Patrick Rockenschaub
 ---

-I'm a postdoctoral researcher at the [Department for Medical Statistics, Informatics and Health Economics](https://clinicalepi.i-med.ac.at/) at the [Medical University Innsbruck](https://www.i-med.ac.at/).
+I'm a postdoctoral researcher at the [Institute of Clinical Epidemiology, Public Health, Health Economics, Medical Statistics and Informatics (EPICENTER)](https://epicenter.i-med.ac.at/) at the [Medical University Innsbruck](https://www.i-med.ac.at/).
 Before coming to Innsbruck, I held postdoc positions at the [Fraunhofer Institute for Cognitive Systems]() in Munich and the [Charité Lab for AI in Medicine (CLAIM)](https://claim.charite.de/en/) in Berlin.

 My research focus is on understanding if and when we can rely on predictive models that derive insights from complex healthcare data and help doctor’s make informed decisions.
 In particular, I am interested in how data heterogeneity and missing data --- both ubiquitous in real-world medical practice --- impact the performance of such models over time and at new healthcare sites.